 Introduction:

-The management of departments that deal with a hospital’s revenue cycle constitutes its core financial structure.
-It involves all the administrative and clinical processes that play a role in the generation, management, and receipt of revenue attributable to services to patients.
+Managing departments that deal with a hospital’s revenue cycle constitutes its core financial structure.
+It involves all the administrative and clinical processes contributing to generating, managing, and receipt of revenue attributable to patient services.
 The importance of smooth and efficient hospital revenue cycle management lies in matters such as correct schedules of service billing, high level of employed procedures’ accuracy, and the hospital’s financial performance.
-Especially in today’s environment of shifted healthcare paradigms, the optimization of this process has become more important than ever.
-This paper looks at key recommendations on how hospitals can improve their revenue cycle management, as well as lessons on how to ease workflow, improve the patient experience, or increase the amount of revenue collected per patient.
+Optimizing this process has become more critical, especially in today’s environment of shifted healthcare paradigms.
+This paper looks at vital recommendations on how hospitals can improve their revenue cycle management and lessons on how to ease workflow, improve the patient experience, or increase the revenue collected per patient.

 1. Streamlining Patient Registration and Eligibility Verification

 Receiving patients’ registration marks the starting point of the hospital revenue cycle management process.
-The use of an effective pre-registration process reduces the number of mistakes and enhances the revenue cycle.
-Healthcare facilities have to acquire better registration tools that properly identify patients’ insurance and demographic information.
+Using an effective pre-registration process reduces the number of mistakes and enhances the revenue cycle.
+Healthcare facilities must acquire better registration tools that correctly identify patients’ insurance and demographic information.
 This is coupled with the need for real-time eligibility checks.
-This, in turn, reduces the likelihood of having claims denied, and consequently, hospitals should ensure that they obtain confirmation of insurance before rendering the services.
+This, in turn, reduces the likelihood of having claims denied, and hospitals should ensure that they obtain confirmation of insurance before rendering the services.
 This is a critical first step in hospital revenue cycle management since it creates the foundation for efficient billing and collecting on accounts receivable.

 2. Embracing Technology for Improved Coding and Documentation